threewebcode/W3/blockchain/ethereum/client/prysm/rpc.md

 The `PublishBlock` acts as the main handler for the POST http request.
 The main procedures of `PublishBlock` method can be summaried as below:

+1. determine the request type.
+If it is ssz version, go through the ssz handler function.
+2. read the request body and unmarshall it to beacon block type.
+3. validate and broadcast the block to p2p network.
+4. process the block at the local node.